Skip Navigation

 I. POLICY STATEMENT

-The Board of Education recognizes the importance of a student’s regular school attendance in the educational process.
+The Board of Education of Prince George’s County (Board) recognizes the importance of a student’s regular school attendance in the educational process.
 All students are expected to attend school regularly in accordance with state laws and regulations.
 The schools, families, and communities must work together to foster exemplary attendance for all students.

 II.
 PURPOSE

-The purpose of this policy is to promote regular school attendance by students in Prince George’s County Public Schools.
-The Board of Education encourages proactive and early intervention to increase student attendance, identify students who are irregularly attending class or school, and prevent truancy.
-This type of intervention raises the level of engagement with parents and students, and will impact the level of academic achievement of students in Prince George’s County Public Schools.
+The purpose of this policy is to promote regular school attendance by students in Prince George’s County Public Schools (PGCPS).
+The Board encourages proactive and early intervention to increase student attendance, identify students who are irregularly attending class or school, and prevent truancy.
+The intent of this type of intervention is to raise the level of engagement with parents and students, and positively impact the level of academic achievement of students in PGCPS.

 III.
 DEFINITIONS

-2. Illness of the The principal or a pupil personnel worker shall require a physician's certificate from the parent or guardians of a student reported continuously absent for illness.
+2. Illness of the student.
+The principal or a pupil personnel worker shall require a physician's certificate from the parent or guardian of a student reported absences reach six (6) consecutive days for illness.

 3. Behavior health needs.
 The principal or a pupil personnel worker shall require a licensed or certified mental health practitioner’s certificate from the parent or guardian of a student reported continuously absent for behavior health needs.

-4. Mental Students may receive as an excused absence one (1) day of absence in each semester of each school year for a student’s mental health needs.
+4. Mental Students may receive as an excused absence of one (1) day in each semester of each school year for a student’s mental health needs.
 A note from a physician to excuse a student’s absence for mental health needs is not required.

-5. Pregnancy and parenting related conditions as determined by the local school system, including absences due to:
+5. Pregnancy and parenting related conditions as determined by PGCPS, including absences due to:

 1. Labor, delivery, recovery, and prenatal and postnatal medical appointments;